kontent-ai/delivery-sdk-net/docs/caching-guide.md

 await cacheManager.InvalidateAsync(default, DeliveryCacheDependencies.TaxonomiesListScope);
 ```

-### Purge All (Memory Cache)
+### Purge All (SDK Cache)

 Sometimes you need to invalidate **everything at once** (e.g., after a deployment, emergency rollback, or a major content model change).

-The SDK exposes an **optional** capability interface `IDeliveryCachePurger` that is implemented by the in-memory cache manager (`MemoryCacheManager`).
+The SDK exposes an **optional** capability interface `IDeliveryCachePurger` that is implemented by built-in cache managers.

 > [!NOTE]
-> Purge-all is not supported for generic distributed caches (`IDistributedCache`) because they don't provide key enumeration.
-For distributed caches, use provider-specific purge tooling or key-prefix rotation.
+> If you're using a custom cache manager that does not implement `IDeliveryCachePurger`, use provider-specific purge tooling or key-prefix rotation.

 ```csharp
 using Kontent.Ai.Delivery.Abstractions;